-Note that, for these purposes, you could have commenced receiving benefits if (i) you had attained your Normal Retirement Date (the first day of the month following age 65) or (ii) you had attained age 55 with at least 20 years of service.
+Note that, for these purposes, you could have commenced receiving benefits if (i) you had attained your Normal Retirement Age (i.e., age 65) or (ii) you had attained age 55 with at least 5 years of Vesting Service.

 Your spouse may commence the pre-retirement survivor annuity on the earliest date you would have been able to commence receiving benefits.
-Your spouse may also defer commencement of the pre-retirement survivor annuity to as late as the December 31st of the year in which you would have attained age 70-1/2 (or, if later, of the year following your death).

-If the present value of the pre-retirement survivor annuity as of the elected commencement date exceeds \$5,000 but does not exceed \$10,000, your spouse may elect to receive a single lump sum payment instead of receiving an annuity.
-If the present value is less than \$5,000, the annuity will paid in a lump sum.
+Your spouse may also defer commencement of the pre-retirement survivor annuity to as late as your Normal Retirement Date (or, if later, the month following your death).
+If the present value of the pre-retirement survivor annuity does not exceed \$5,000, the value of the annuity will be paid in a lump sum.